ISR Business finance and investment studies

 5. Stock market finance

-Major attractions to companies of stock market listing are the capacity to raise large amounts of risk capital to finance growth (etc.) and to avoid substantial debts and earnings-unrelated repayment obligations that could threaten their stability and survival.
+Major attractions to companies of stock market listing are the capacity to raise large amounts of risk capital to finance growth and the avoidance of substantial debts and earnings-unrelated repayment obligations that can threaten the stability and survival of firms.

-On the other hand, significant obstacles to stock market listing on the part of companies are:
+On the other hand, there are often significant obstacles to stock market listing on the part of companies.
+For example:

 1. reluctance on the part of owner-managers to dilute their own equity holdings by sales of shares to third parties;